krzano/booklend/README.md

 <hr/>

-# BookLend - book library management app

-BookLend is a web application that helps librarians to manage and access books and readers in an easy and efficient way.
+**BookLend** is a web application that helps librarians to manage and access books and readers in an easy and efficient way.
 It provides librarians with dashboard where they can perform various tasks.

 **Live demo: &nbsp; [https://booklend.vercel.app/](https://booklend.vercel.app/)**